What is neurogenic claudication?

-Neurogenic claudication is a term that describes any pain, numbness, weakness, cramping or general discomfort in the legs.
-This condition can be caused by a vascular or spinal condition, either restricting blood flow to the legs or sending pain signals through the nerve pathways to the extremities.
+Neurogenic claudication describes pain, numbness, weakness, cramping or general discomfort in the legs that is caused by nerve dysfunction.
+This condition is often caused by a spinal condition sending pain signals through the nerve pathways to the extremities.

-If you are experiencing symptoms of pain, numbness or weakness in your legs, you should consult your physician to determine the cause of your neurogenic claudication.
-While this condition could only require mild medical treatment, it could also be an indication of a more serious circulation problem.
+If you are experiencing symptoms of pain, numbness or weakness in your legs, you should consult your doctor to determine the cause and find out whether it is related to neurogenic claudication.
 It’s important to seek medical evaluation and treatment so your symptoms do not worsen over time.

 What causes neurogenic claudication?

 Neurogenic claudication is a common symptom of the degenerative spine condition known as spinal stenosis.
 This condition involves a narrowing of the passageways through which spinal nerves travel.
 Sometimes, the narrowing occurs in the spinal canal that surrounds the spinal cord.
-In other cases, narrowing can occur in the foramina (openings) through which nerve roots exit the spinal canal.
+In other cases, narrowing can occur in the foramina, or openings through which nerve roots exit the spinal canal.

-This narrowing can be caused by bone spurs, bulging or herniated discs, or other causes.
+This narrowing can be caused by spine conditions such as bone spurs, bulging discs, herniated discs, or spinal osteoarthritis.
 Regardless of the specific cause, spinal stenosis — as with other degenerative spine conditions — is most often a direct result of the natural aging process and the deterioration of spinal anatomy over time.

 As the spinal canal narrows, the nerves passing through may become constricted.
-If a nerve root is pinched, pain signals can be sent through the nerve pathway, which often extends from the spine, through the buttocks and into the legs and feet.
+If a nerve root in the lower spine is pinched, symptoms can travel through the buttocks and into the legs and feet.